pfiziev/BS-Seeker/README.md

         XO : orientation, from forward/reverted
         XS : 1 when read is recognized as not fully converted by bisulfite treatment, or else 0 XM : number of sites for mismatch
+                X: methylated CG
+                x: un-methylated CG
+                Y: methylated CHG
+                y: un-methylated CHG
+                Z: methylated CHH
+                z: un-methylated CHH
-        XG : genome sequences, with 2bp extended on both ends YR : tag only for RRBS, serial id of mapped fragment YS : tag only for RRBS, start position of mapped fragment YE : tag only for RRBS, end position of mapped fragment
+        XG : genome sequences, with 2bp extended on both ends, from 5' to 3' YR : tag only for RRBS, serial id of mapped fragment YS : tag only for RRBS, start position of mapped fragment YE : tag only for RRBS, end position of mapped fragment

+        Note:
+            For reads mapped on Watson(minus) strand, the 10th colum in SAM file is not the original reads but the revered sequences.

 (3) bs_seeker2-call_methylation.py